-1. Under G.S.
-116-144, the Board of Governors is required to set tuition rates for nonresident students at levels "... higher than the rates charged residents of North Carolina and comparable to the rates charged nonresident students by comparable public institutions nationwide...."
+Under General Statute 116-144, the Board of Governors is required to set tuition rates for nonresident students at levels "...higher than the rates charged residents of North Carolina and comparable to the rates charged nonresident students by comparable public institutions nationwide...."
 In complying with the statute, the Board will set tuition for nonresident students after considering the results of a review of rates set by comparable public institutions nationwide.
-Each constituent institution should set a goal to keep its combined undergraduate nonresident tuition and fee rates at or above the third quartile of its respective Board-approved public peers.
-Nonresident tuition rates should be market driven and cover the full cost of providing a quality education.
 The Board will further consider the need for tuition remissions for nonresident graduate students when setting tuition rates and tuition remission policies.